waqaskanju/hello-rails-back-end/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Ruby Blog
+# Ruby API Backend

-The repo contain a blog app create using ruby on rails.
+The repo contain a api create using ruby on rails.
 It used postgres database for storing data.
+It shows greeting

 ## Built With